vitaly-zdanevich/geeknote/README.md

     $ cd geeknote

     # Optional configuration
-    #   For Yinxiang 印象笔记, set USE_YINXIANG to True in geeknote/config.py
+    #   For Yìnxiàng Bǐjì 印象笔记, set USE_YINXIANG to True in geeknote/config.py
     #   By default, the False setting will enable Evernote servers
-    #   If you want to temporarily switch between Yinxiang and standard Evernote,
+    #   If you want to temporarily switch between Yìnxiàng Bǐjì and standard Evernote,
     #   you maybe wish instead to use the environment variable GEEKNOTE_BASE,
-    #   described below in "(Yinxiang Biji notes)"
+    #   described below in "(Yìnxiàng Bǐjì notes)"

     # Installation
     $ [sudo] python[2] setup.py install